anuragchauhan21/Customer-Churn-Analysis/assets/README.md

-Included the Power BI dashboard (.pbix) and exported visuals used in the project.
+Included the Power BI dashboard (.pbix) and dashboard_preview.png used in the project.